VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/guitar.md

 ## **16. Experimental and Niche Gear**
 - Fretless guitars and basses
+	Metal vs wood necks
+	Inlay lines or dots to help
 - Harp guitars and their additional string setups
 - Guitar synths and processors (e.g., Roland GR series)
+- Sustained notes using E-Bows and similar devices
+- Micotonal guitars
 - Sustained notes using E-Bows and similar devices
 - Guitorgan
 - "Sine" Guitar which has the moveable pickups and body